eca-sae/internet-drafts-eca-sae/draft-ritz-eca.md

 # Core Design Principles {#core-design-principles}

-**Exposure Tolerance:** Protocol security is maintained even if the Boot Factor becomes public.
-This reduces the operational burden of protecting bootstrap secrets in logs, configuration systems, or during provisioning.
+**Publicly Sourced Boot Factor:** The protocol is designed to use a Boot Factor (BF) that can be public information.
+Its security does not depend on the BF's confidentiality.
+This architectural choice reduces the operational burden of protecting bootstrap material and allows for flexible provisioning, such as using the digest of a public software manifest as the `BF`.
+Security is anchored entirely on the cryptographic proof that binds this public `BF` to the non-transmitted, measurable Instance Factor (IF).

 **Deterministic Identity:** All cryptographic keys are derived deterministically from high-entropy factors, ensuring repeatable identity generation without dependence on potentially weak runtime entropy sources.